Painted Skin (2008 film): Television series

 In March 2011, a Chinese television series also titled Painted Skin, which is based on the film, was aired on TVS4 in mainland China.
 Gordon Chan and the producers of the film Painted Skin were also involved in the production of this television series, which has a revised script and new cast members.

 Sequel

-In 2011, Gordon Chan announced that a sequel would be produced, and that Chen Kun, Zhou Xun, and Zhao Wei will be returning for the sequel, but that Donnie Yen would not.
-Other actors such as Yang Mi, Feng Shaofeng and Gordon Liu have joined the cast.
-Liu was cast to play the father of Chen's character, while Yang and Feng will be playing a pair of lovers.
+In 2011, Gordon Chan announced that a sequel would be produced, and that Chen Kun, Zhou Xun, and Zhao Wei would be returning for the sequel, but that Donnie Yen would not.
+Other actors such as Yang Mi, Feng Shaofeng and Gordon Liu joined the cast.
+Liu was cast to play the father of Chen's character, while Yang and Feng were cast to play a pair of lovers.
 Chan chose Yang and Feng for the roles due to their popularity in the 2011 television series Palace.

-The sequel, Painted Skin: The Resurrection, was completed and released in 2012.
-It grossed $115.07 million, and briefly became the highest grossing domestic film in China.
+The sequel, Painted Skin: The Resurrection, was released in 2012.
+It grossed $115.07 million, and briefly became the highest-grossing domestic film in China.